-The events in Austria had a tremendous influence on the German workers and especially on the social democratic workers, showing them on the one hand the only revolutionary path which can avert the fascist dictatorship, and, on the other hand, the complete bankruptcy of the last "reserve of honour of German socialism."
-This, together with the ever increasing unrest among the masses in Germany in general, compelled a number of social-democratic leaders abroad, and especially the notorious "left" group of Seidewitz to resort to still more "left" demagogy, to mimic the slogans of the Communist Party, and at the same time to increase their campaign of slander against Communism under the cover of hypocritical phrases on unity.
-The late leader of the reformist employees trade union, Aufheiser, a former member of the Central Committee of the Socialist Party of Germany, who has the reputation of being the most "left" member of the Central Committee, openly states that "the programme of Wels and Stampfer is insufficient, because what socialdemocratic worker will now believe the bankrupt leaders ?"
-The group of "lefts" around Seidewitz, in connection with the smashing of social democracy in Austria, the "model country of democratic socialism," "repudiates democracy, launches the slogan of the armed insurrection, the dictatorship of the proletariat, Soviet power, the restoration of the unity of the working class," but of course not through the Communist Party, but through the "gathering of all the honest supporters of unity in all the workers' parties," who will "form free centres of unity, and as a result will create the only single revolutionary party of the proletariat."
-Thus from the original Trotskyite-social-fascist formula : "All parties are bankrupt" (including both the social democratic and the Communist Party), which was unable to serve as a barrier to prevent the social-democratic workers coming over to Communism; "left" and "extreme left" socialfascism is passing over to the most cunning methods of struggle against Communism and to a struggle for a "breathing space" for social-fascism.
+The events in Austria had a tremendous influence on the German workers and especially on the socialdemocratic workers, showing them on the one hand the only revolutionary path which can avert the fascist dictatorship, and, on the other hand, the complete bankruptcy of the last "reserve of honor of German socialism".
+This, together with the ever increasing unrest among the masses in Germany in general, compelled a number of social-democratic leaders abroad, and especially the notorious "Left" group of Seydewitz, to resort to still more "Left" demagogy, to mimic the slogans of the Communist Party and at the same time to increase their campaign of slander against Communism under the cover of hypocritical phrases on unity.
+The late leader of the reformist employees' trade union, Aufhaeuser, a former member of the Central Committee of the Social-Democratic Party of Germany, who has the reputation of being the most "Left" member of the Central Committee, openly states that "the program of Wels and Stampfor is insufficient, because what social-democratic worker will now believe the bankrupt leaders?".
+The group of "Lefts" around Seydewitz, in connection with the smashing of social-democracy in Austria, the "model country of democratic socialism", "repudiates democracy, launches the slogan of the armed insurrection, the dictatorship of the proletariat, Soviet Power, the restoration of the unity of the working class", but of course not through the Communist Party, but through the "gathering of all the honest supporters of unity in all the workers' parties", who will "form free centers of unity, and as a result will create the only single revolutionary party of the proletariat".
+Thus from the original Trotzkyitesocial-fascist slogan: "All parties are bankrupt" (including both the Social-Democratic and the Communist Parties), which was unable to serve as a barrier to prevent the social-democratic workers coming over to Communism, "Left" and "extreme Left" socialfascism is passing over to the most cunning methods of struggle against Communism and to a struggle for a "breathing space" for social-fascism.

-In order to expose this policy of social-fascism in the eyes of the social-democratic workers, Communists must show them in practice how to carry out the revolutionary united front from below.
-The socialfascists of all kinds are trying to attach themselves to the enormous political capital which has been earned by the Communist Party in its heroic struggle during the last year.
-Therefore, they are trying at all costs to force "blocs with leaders" on to the Communists, and are exerting pressure on unreliable elements, as the wolf does in Krylov's well-known fable which cries "let bygones be bygones; the past is past."
-Such for example is the slogan of the Judas Brandlerites.
-The social-fascists, scattered and unorganised, are most insistent in their proposal to publish joint newspapers.
-It is clear that the aim is the same, namely, should the social-democratic workers get the impression that the "revolutionary character" of social-democracy is being "restored," they will lose the impulse to come over immediately to the ranks of Communism.
+In order to expose this policy of social-fascism in the eyes of the social-democratic workers, Communists must show them in practice how to carry out the revolutionary united from from below.
+The socialfascists of all kinds are trying to attach themselves to the enormous political gains earned by the Communist Party in its heroic struggle during the last year.
+Therefore, they are trying at all costs to force "blocs with leaders" on to the Communists, and are exerting pressure on unreliable elements, as the wolf does in Krylov's well-known fable, which cries "let us forget bygones; the past is finshed with".
+Such, for example, is the slogan of the Judas Brandlerites.
+The social-fascists, scattered and unorganized, are most insistent in their proposal to publish joint newspapers.
+It is clear that the aim is the same, namely that should social-democratic workers get the impression that the "revolutionary character" of social-democracy is being "restored", they will lose the impulse to come over immediately to the ranks of Communism.